This location has multiple holiday properties

 The open-plan living area has a sofa, a stone fireplace with a wood burning stove, dining table and chairs, and a kitchen.
 Three sets of patio doors lead out to the raised wooden terrace which runs along the front, where guests may dine in the sunshine or in the shade of the tree.
 The terrace area benefits from the late evening sunshine too.

+The bedroom has a pair of electric twin beds which are perfect for friends and family or it can be made into one King sized bed for couples.
 A door from the bedroom leads into the large en-suite wet-room shower room.
 This gite is all on one level and is suitable for a wheelchair.

 The shared swimming pool is easily accessed via the wooden terrace.